-Learn the First MTP fusion (hallux rigidus): Dorsal approach with Synthes MTP fusion plate surgical technique with step by step instructions on OrthOracle.
-Our e-learning platform contains high resolution images and a certified CME of the First MTP fusion (hallux rigidus): Dorsal approach with Synthes MTP fusion plate surgical procedure.
+Learn the Hallux Rigidus: First MTP fusion, dorsal approach (Synthes MTP fusion plate) surgical technique with step by step instructions on OrthOracle.
+Our e-learning platform contains high resolution images and a certified CME of the Hallux Rigidus: First MTP fusion, dorsal approach (Synthes MTP fusion plate) surgical procedure.

 A 1st MTP joint fusion is an extremely successful operation with very high levels of patient satisfaction when done well.
 The function afterwards is excellent and even allows professional sports such as tennis or football.